PecanProject/betydb-data-access/API.md

 ## API keys

 Using an API key allows access to data without having to enter a login.
-To use an API key, simply append @?key=@ to the end of the URL.
+To use an API key, simply append `?key=` to the end of the URL.
 Each user must obtain a unique API key.

 ### For admins